openharmony/docs/en/application-dev/reference/apis/js-apis-particleAbility.md

 # ParticleAbility

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
->
-> The APIs of this module can be used only in the FA module.
+> The APIs of this module can be used only in the FA model.

-## Usage
+## Constraints

 The ParticleAbility module is used to perform operations on abilities of the Data and Service types.